divyagitech/attendance/README.md

   Pillow (version 9.1.1),
   dlib (version 19.24.0),

-  'Images' is a directory in which we can add the n number of images to keep the data of images.
+  'Images' is a directory in which we can add the n number of images to keep the data of images which helps us to compare the faces of attendees with the already      existing images present as a data in the directory.

   'main.py' is a source code file.